docker/kitematic/docs/userguide.md

 The container list includes all containers, even those not started by Kitematic, giving you a quick over-view of the state of your Docker daemon.

-You can click on any container to view its logs (the output of the PID-0 process), restart, stop or exec `sh` in that container.
+You can click on any container to view its logs (the output of the main container process), restart, stop or exec `sh` in that container.
 See [Working with a container](#working-with-a-container) for more details.

 ## Creating a new container